mo-arindam/lending_club/README.md

 - These decisions include approving loans with various outcomes (fully paid, ongoing, defaulted) or rejecting them entirely.
 - Identifying these "risky" applicants beforehand can significantly reduce financial losses.
 - Understanding these "driver variables" will help the company assess risk and manage its loan portfolio.
-- The data is given as a CSV files which contains 39717 rows and 111 columns
+- The raw data is given as a CSV files which contains 39717 rows and 111 columns.
+It also accompany data dictionary in xlsx format

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->